NHSDigital/electronic-prescription-service-account-resources/README.md

 It creates the following resources

 - CloudWatchKMSKey - used to encrypt cloudwatch logs
+ - LambdaInsightsCloudwatchLogGroup - log group used by insights
+ - LambdaInsightsLogGroupPolicy - policy to allow the use of the lambda insights log group
 - SplunkSubscriptionFilterRole - used by filters on cloudwatch logs to send to splunk
 - SplunkDeliveryStream - kinesis firehose delivery stream used to send cloudwatch logs to splunk
 - SplunkDeliveryStreamLogGroup - log group used by SplunkDeliveryStream